Corporate Social Responsibility Statement

 LKI is committed to embracing, supporting and implementing, within the scope of its influence, a set of core values in the areas of human rights, development, labor standards and environmental sustainability.

 The UN Global Compact - In 1999, UN Secretary-General Kofi Annan challenged business leaders to join an international initiative – the Global Compact – that would bring companies together with UN agencies, labor and civil society to support universal ethical, social, human rights and environmental principles.
-In 2001, LKI became a founding member of the Global Compact, which by 2014 had grown to more than 12,500 participants, including over 8,000 businesses in 145 countries.
-LKI is proud to report its annual Communication on Progress at the “advanced” level. http://www.unglobalcompact.org/COPs/detail/66721
+In 2001, LKI became a founding member of the Global Compact, which by 2018 had grown to more than 12,500 participants in 160 countries.
+LKI is proud to report its annual Communication on Progress at the “advanced” level.

 Leadership on Africa – LKI pioneered diamond beneficiation outside of apartheid South Africa, and apart from investing heavily in the continent the company and its principal shareholders have over the past half-century played a leading role in launching and sustaining numerous organizations and initiatives that have built bridges between Africa and the US, to Africa’s developmental benefit.
 Prominent examples include